chorvick/generatereadme/output/README.md

 ## Installation
-You can download from the app store or install on a node-js command line,
+From a gitbash command line with node.js installed type the command: node index.js

 ## Usage
-Once you install the application you will be prompted what to do.
+As a busy creator you can now create high quality README.md files quickly giving you more time to create new projects.

 ## License
 This application is covered under the MIT License.

 ## Contribution
-Anyone is welcome to contribute to this project.
+To contribute please open an issue or pull request on Github.
+You can also contact me by email.

 ## Tests
-While our team has tested everything very well we welcome bug reports.
-Notify us by e mail or on github.
+No testing should be necessary; the README.md file will be generated in the output folder.

 ## Questions
-Our github name is provided below.
-You can open an issue or pull request or just send us an e mail at the address provided.
+If any bugs or issues are found please contact me by e mail or through Github.

 ### Contact Information
-Please address inquiries to me on Github: [mrcoder](https://github.com/mrcoder)
+Please address inquiries to me on Github: [chorvick](https://github.com/chorvick)

-Reach me by e mail at: mrcoder@aol.com
+Reach me by e mail at: chorvickprocode@gmail.com